 Planning a trip and looking for what’s up and coming in Bath?
 Below are the hottest picks and happenings for all sorts of travelers to get your holiday plans rolling:

-- Events/Festivals: After taking a break in 2023, Upfest returns from 18 May to 2 June to reclaim the glory of being Europe's largest street art and graffiti festival.
+• Events/Festivals: After taking a break in 2023, Upfest returns this summer to reclaim the glory of being Europe's largest street art and graffiti festival.
 Not even the heat will deter revelers from painting the walls and streets and partying to live music.
 There will even be kiddie workshops for Bordeaux-themed arts and crafts, so keep an eye out for updates.

-- Attractions: Markets and museums have certain things in common more than you'd think - both are where you'll find the mundane as well as the exotic, fostering curiosity and thus leading to new discoveries.
-Beloved science centre We The Curious will finally be reopening on 2 July 2024, after suffering a fire back in April of 2022.
+• Attractions: Markets and museums have certain things in common more than you'd think - both are where you'll find the mundane as well as the exotic, fostering curiosity and thus leading to new discoveries.
+Beloved science centre We The Curious will finally be reopening sometime this early 2024, after suffering a fire back in April of 2022.
 Expect new ideas and inspirations to fill young minds as they gaze at exhibits and join activities that discuss all sorts of subjects such as anatomy, flight, and even food.

 1. Temple Quay Market